Introduction

 CSC #3: Data Protection

-Axis devices use both volatile and non-volatile memory, and while the volatile memory is erased when removing the power, information stored in the non-volatile memory remains and is made available again at start-up.
-The commonly known concept of just removing the data pointers in order to make the current data invisible for the filesystem is not applied, which is why a factory default is required.
+Axis devices use both volatile and non-volatile memory, and while the volatile memory is erased whenever you unplug the device from its power source, information stored in the non-volatile memory remains and is made available again at start-up.
+We avoid the common practice of simply removing the data pointers to make the stored data invisible to the file system, which is why a factory reset is required.
+For NAND-flash memory the UBI function Remove Volume is used, the equivalent function is used for eMMC-flash memory that signalizes that storage blocks are not used anymore.
+The storage controller then will wipe those storage blocks accordingly.

 AXIS OS version | Web interface configuration path |